sbazaz/uldaq/README.md

-# uldaq
+# Universal Library for Linux
-Universal Library for Linux
+Software API used to communicate with supported Measurement Computing DAQ devices over the Linux platform